cafebazaar/blacksmith-kubernetes/README.md

 ![State Machine](https://github.com/cafebazaar/blacksmith-workspace-generator/raw/master/Doc/images/StateMachine.png)

-Although the upper branch happens in a temporary blacksmith (The bootstrapper of the bootstrappers), but we are generating only *one* workspace.
-This way the generating process will be simpler, and also we will be able to replace the special nodes (Bootstrapper nodes) without the temporary blacksmith.
+Although the upper branch happens in a temporary Blacksmith (The bootstrapper of the bootstrappers), but we are generating only *one* workspace.
+This way the generating process will be simpler, and also we will be able to replace the special nodes (Bootstrapper nodes) without the temporary Blacksmith.

 ## Prepare the Workspace
 1. Customize `config.sh` to match your needs.